 Like other activities designed to promote relaxation, practicing forest bathing isn’t complicated.
 All you have to do is head out into a natural setting and allow your senses to soak up the sights, sounds, scents, textures, and feelings of the forest.

 You can sit quietly, if you’d like, or you can walk.
 But keep in mind: Shinrin-yoku isn’t the same thing as hiking.
 Your goal, first and foremost, is to immerse yourself in nature.
 Getting some exercise is a nice side benefit, but it’s not really why you’re there.
 So don’t push it too hard.

 Instead, feel free to stroll slowly.
 Pause to take in a beautiful sight, whether it’s an awe-inspiring viewpoint, a bird hopping, the sunlight filtering through the leaves, or a young plant sprouting through the forest floor.
 (This free starter kit, from the Association of Nature & Forest Therapy, has other cool ideas for relaxing, forest-centered activities.)

 Not surprisingly, you want to avoid interruptions that could potentially leave you feeling more stressed.
 Above all, that means not pulling out your phone every time you get a ping.
-Leaving it home altogether is probably best, since research shows that having a phone nearby can distract you even when you aren’t actually looking at it.
+Leaving it home altogether is probably best, since that having a phone nearby can distract you even when you aren’t actually looking at it.
 But if you want to have it with you, keep it off, and in your backpack or bag not your pocket.

 And if you have a hard time zoning out at first?
 That’s pretty normal.
 When you’re in the middle of a crazy stressful situation, turning off your thoughts like a switch isn’t always easy.